-The Business and Marketing Management Technology Program of study prepares the graduate for a career in sales, advertising, management, public relations, merchandising and buying.
-A combination of classwork and practical experience gives students the opportunity to acquire the background and skills necessary to enter the business and community workforce in positions leading to the mid-management level and higher.
+The Business and Marketing Management Technology Program of study prepares the graduate for a career in sales, advertising, management, public relations, marketing and entrepreneurship.
+A combination of classwork and practical experience gives students the opportunity to acquire the background and skills necessary to enter the business and community workforce in positions leading to management level and higher.
 Completion of the two-year program leads to an Associate in Applied Science degree.